 Concerning young students, the significance of piano study increases exponentially.
 Piano lessons provide students with a new perspective on invaluable life-skills such as commitment, responsibility, dedication, patience, determination, confidence, discipline, focus, and delayed gratification.
 Supplemental benefits from piano lessons surface in the improvement of related arenas; namely, cognitive awareness, memory, critical thinking, visual tracking, auditory reception, and motor skills.

 More than anything, I want students to enjoy making music at the piano.
-However, excitement and happiness are outgrowths of accomplishment, and accomplishment is directly related to work.
-Consistent and conscious practice only nurtures pleasure through constant discovery.
-Achievement and satisfaction feed the desire to excel.
-Increased self-esteem yields continued success.
+However, it is also my hope that students learn to appreciate how consistent and conscious practice nurtures pleasure through constant discovery.
+While excitement and happiness are outgrowths of accomplishment, students will learn over time that accomplishment is directly related to dedication.
 It is not my concern that every student become a concert pianist.
-However, throughout our pianistic journey together, students will begin to realize that if something is worth doing, then it should be worth doing correctly, whole-heartedly, and to the best of their individual ability.
+However, throughout our pianistic journey together students will begin to realize that if something is worth doing, then it should be worth doing correctly, whole-heartedly, and to the best of their individual ability.
+Achievement and satisfaction feed the desire to excel, and yield increased self-esteem, which in turn provides the opportunity for students to succeed.

 As a teacher I hope to cultivate independent and critically thinking musicians.
 A successful student will possess not only technical proficiency, but also the required understanding of a piece's origin, structure, and content to artistically communicate its inherent aesthetics, in the best possible way.
-The particular needs and learning style of each student are considered when designing a curriculum.
+I hope to provide students with and help them develop: a solid technical foundation, good practice habits, a system for learning a new piece that promotes confidence and independence, good listening and problem solving skills, exposure to different styles of piano literature, and a secure foundation in music theory and history.
+In every situation the particular needs and learning style of each student are considered when designing a curriculum.
 This yields an approach centered around his or her individual learning modality that simultaneously strengthens areas of need.
-I hope to provide students with and help them develop: a solid technical foundation, good practice habits, a system for learning a new piece that promotes confidence and independence, good listening and problem solving skills, exposure to different styles of piano literature, and a secure foundation in music theory and history.